wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/excel-automation/includes/3-exercise.md

 This Process will demonstrate some Actions used to organize data in a spreadsheet.
-We will create a process which will:
+We will create a process, which will:
 * Attach to an open excel file
 * Switch the positions of two columns
 * Add a header to each column